Berkeley-CS61B/website-sp24/projects/proj3/index.md

 - Corner walls are optional.
 - Rooms and hallways should be connected, i.e. there should not be gaps in the floor between adjacent rooms or hallways.
 - All rooms should be reachable, i.e. there should be no rooms with no way to enter.
+- Rooms cannot clip off the edge of the world.
+In other words, there should be no floor tiles on the edge of the world.
 - The world must not have excess unused space.
 While this criterion is inherently subjective, aim to populate above 50% of the world with rooms and hallways.